Market Turbulence – what’s causing the volatility?

-All of this volatility in global investment markets is likely to impact Verve Super’s investment returns in the short term.
+Volatility in global investment markets is likely to impact investment returns.
+And Verve Super’s investment return has also been impacted in the short term.

-The important thing to remember is that our investment strategy factors market volatility risk into account as part of constructing a well-diversified investment portfolio which is intended to manage the ups and downs of the market, and to take advantage of opportunities as they arise.
-If you check Verve’s Product Disclosure Statement, you’ll see that we plan for these moments – we expect some level of annual loss to occur at least six years in any 20-year period.
-In other words, as crazy and unusual as these periods can feel, they’re actually nothing out of the usual!
+The important thing to remember is that our investment strategy factors market volatility risk into account as part of constructing a well-diversified investment portfolio intended to manage the market’s ups and downs and take advantage of opportunities as they arise.
+If you check out Verve’s Product Disclosure Statement, you’ll see that we plan for these moments – we expect some level of annual loss to occur between four to less than six years in any 20 year period.
+In other words, as crazy and unusual as these periods can feel, they’re nothing out of the usual!

 It is important to stay focused on the long term.
 If you’re second-guessing things, it can be helpful to revisit your goals.
 Ask yourself: Has my investment time frame changed?
 Is my financial situation different from when I started investing?
 If the only thing that’s changed is the market, try to look past the short-term loss and focus on the long-term prospects.

-Remember your super is invested in a diversified portfolio.
+Remember, your super is invested in a diversified portfolio.
 Diversification can help to spread the volatility risk.
-Verve’s portfolio is spread across a range of asset classes, countries, industry sectors and stocks.
+Verve’s portfolio is spread across various asset classes, countries, industry sectors and stocks.
 Meaning that not all your eggs are in the same basket.
 You can view the full list of assets here.

 Finally, try to remain informed (not influenced) by the news.
-During these periods of market falls and volatility, the sensational news headlines can be a great source of stress and anxiety.
+During these market falls and volatility periods, sensational news headlines can be a great source of stress and anxiety.
 Remember, media and news reports can be informative and beneficial, but they shouldn’t be a driving force in your decision-making, particularly your long-term financial decisions.

-If you’re feeling particularly nervous then we would recommend speaking with a financial professional who can add far greater value than taking advice from the news headlines for advice.
+If you’re feeling particularly nervous, we recommend speaking with a financial professional who can add far greater value than taking advice from the news headlines.

-At Verve our Investment Managers are continuing to seek out positive investment opportunities for the long term.
-When it comes to investing in your super, we’ve got our sights set on the next five years, ten years, and twenty years.
+At Verve, our Investment Manager continues to seek out positive investment opportunities for the long term.
+Regarding investing in your super, we’ve set our sights on the next five years, ten years, and twenty years.

 Our team is here to support all Verve Super members.
 If you have any questions, or just want to check-in, you can get in touch via firstname.lastname@example.org.